 Despite their sometimes-staggering prices—or maybe because of them—there are more premium large cars on the market than large cars.
 High prices usually translate into higher profit margins, which is why companies can subsist on relatively low sales volumes.

-Cars in this segment range in base price from just over $41,000 (the Genesis G80) to around the $200,000 mark (top-line versions of the Mercedes-Benz S-Class).
+Cars in this segment range in base price from just over $42,000 (the Genesis G80) to well past the $200,000 mark (top-line versions of the Mercedes-Benz S-Class).
 That’s quite a big spread, but the high end of the scale offers some very opulent large cars with tremendous capabilities and an air of exclusivity.
 Note that we classify cars where the least-expensive model starts well north of $100,000 as “exotics,” which aren’t included here.

-There are four hybrids offered in the premium large class: the new BMW 740e xDrive plug-in hybrid, the forthcoming Cadillac CT6 plug-in hybrid, the Lexus LS 600h, and the Mercedes-Benz S550 Plug-In Hybrid.
+There are a handful of hybrids offered in the premium large class: the BMW 740e xDrive plug-in hybrid, the Cadillac CT6 plug-in hybrid, the Lexus LS 500h, the Mercedes-Benz S550e Plug-In Hybrid (soon to be S560e), and the Porsche Panamera 4 E-Hybrid and Turbo S E-Hybrid.

-At the opposite end of the range are the performance models.
+This category also offers some truly spectacular performance models.
 Most of the cars in this class offer a V8, but some go above and beyond with something special.
 Audi’s S8 offers a 605-horsepower twin-turbo 4.0-liter V8.
 The BMW Alpina B7 has a 600-hp twin-turbo 4.4-liter V8.
-Jaguar’s XJ is offered in an XJR model with a 550-hp 5.0-liter supercharged V8.
-The Mercedes-Benz S65 AMG packs a 621-hp 6.0-liter V12.
-The new Porsche Panamera can be had with a 550-hp 4.0-liter turbocharged V8.
+Jaguar’s XJ is now offered in an XJR575 model with a 575-hp 5.0-liter supercharged V8.
+The Mercedes-Benz AMG S63 has a 603-hp twin-turbo 4.0-liter V8, and the AMG S65 packs a 621-hp 6.0-liter V12.
+The Porsche Panamera can be had with a 4.0-liter turbocharged V8 that puts out 550 hp in Turbo form, or a whopping 680 hp in the Turbo S E-Hybrid version.
 In terms of body styles, there are only two that vary from the 4-door-sedan norm.
-The Mercedes-Benz S-Class offers a 2-door coupe and convertible, and the Porsche Panamera is a 4-door hatchback.
+The Mercedes-Benz S-Class offers a 2-door coupe and convertible, and the Porsche Panamera comes as a 4-door hatchback or a new Sport Turismo wagon.
 Same goes for drive wheels.
 Rear-wheel drive is the norm, and most of those cars are also available with all-wheel drive, which is standard on the Audi A8.
 The only front-drive cars are the Cadillac XTS and Lincoln Continental, which are also offered with all-wheel drive.